About Us

 For many years, I dedicated my career to caring for people as a dental hygienist.
 While that work was meaningful, and I loved it, I eventually realized, as many of us do, that I had neglected a need within myself.
 Gardening and growing flowers became a way to reconnect with the land, with creativity, and with a more balanced way of life.

 I still work in public health and serve my community, but after years of caring for others as a clinician, I felt a quiet pull toward something slower, more grounded, and deeply nourishing in a different way.
 Flower farming became my answer — a way to continue giving, growing, and learning, but through beauty, seasonality, and connection to the earth.
-What began as a personal healing journey has grown into a small farm rooted in intention, creativity, and care.
-Each bloom is grown with the same attentiveness I once gave my patients, now offered as a reminder to pause, breathe, and find joy in life’s simple moments.

 Our Mission